Is Bad ERP System Design and Implementation to Blame for Bad Pricing? 💻

 - There are price governance frameworks and project management toolkits to guide the assignment of pricing roles and responsibilities.
 These frameworks and governance processes help you to define the involvement of various stakeholders.
 And avoid people working at cross purposes.
 The RACI (Responsible, Accountable, Consulted, and Informed) guidelines, for example, is a generic framework; to define various stakeholder roles and responsibilities.

-- All projects and technology initiatives aligned to the organisation’s master data management pricing.
+- All projects and technology initiatives aligned with the organisation’s master data management pricing.
 This should be through a clear and documented ICT Strategic roadmap.

 - This roadmap outlines the role of ICT in sustaining and extending the vision and mission of an organisation.
 IT spending, budgeting, organisation and projects are key aspects of an ICT Strategy.
 An ERP implementation roadmap should align with overall organisational strategy and pricing processes.
 To allow buy-in and acceptance by all real event stakeholders.